 Podcasts in the car, earbuds on the train, streaming at the beach – these days we take it for granted, but it wasn’t so long ago that hi-fi was a bulky and inconvenient business.
-Delve back a little bit further still and audio capture and playback was reserved for the wealthy elite.
-And it sounded awful.
+Delve back a little bit further still and audio capture and playback was reserved for the wealthy elite, and it sounded awful.

 This contraption mimicked elements of the human ear to capture sound.
 But it was incapable of playing audio out, instead scribbling the soundwave shapes on paper.
 Despite this obvious – and major – drawback, it was the template from which a series of future advancements would be made.

 In the experiment, Bell observed how the human ear worked by connecting the device to a cadaver.
-His plan: to further develop the phonautograph to enable the transformation of sound waves into symbols that deaf people could read.
+His plan was to further develop the phonautograph to enable the transformation of sound waves into symbols that deaf people could read.
 It didn’t work too well.
 But his observations led to the development of the telephone, which several generations later would become our most common audio playback device.
 It’s funny how these things pan out eventually.

-Around the same time, French inventor Cross submitted a thesis to Paris’ Academy of Science outlining a similar system.
-But Edison beat Cross to the prototype, and ultimately the patent, leading to global notoriety.
+Around the same time, French inventor Cross submitted a thesis to Paris’ Academy of Science outlining a similar system to the phonograph.
+But Edison beat Cross to the prototype and ultimately the patent, leading to global notoriety.
 Whereas Cross, for all his efforts, remains a historical footnote.

-It was in the early 1900s that mass production of recordings began.
-And in 1904 Enrico Caruso became the first millionaire recording artist.
+It was in the early 1900s that mass production of recordings began and in 1904, Enrico Caruso became the first millionaire recording artist.
 In 1917, when New Orleans’ Original Dixieland Jazz Band released Livery Stable Blues – the first jazz record – popular music was born.

-In the 1960s, The Beatles and Rolling Stones were among the first bands to produce 4-track albums.
-(Interestingly, it was during this time that the very concept of the ‘album’ emerged.)
-When played back in stereo – another advance of the 1930s – these recordings were the closest we’d come to the now universal concept of surround sound.
+In the 1960s, The Beatles and the Rolling Stones were among the first bands to produce 4-track albums.
+Interestingly, it was during this time that the very concept of the ‘album’ emerged.
+When played back in stereo – another advancement of the 1930s – these recordings were the closest we’d come to the now universal concept of surround sound.

 By the 1950s, the industry standard of 33.3RPM for LPs and 45RPM for singles was established, and by the ’60s shellac discs were discontinued altogether.
-The reel-to-reel audiotape had become the recording medium of choice.
+The reel-to-reel audio tape had become the recording medium of choice.
 At last, technicians could capture audio sonically akin to live performances, which could be cheaply pressed to vinyl (and later compact cassettes) for mass consumption.

-Ry Cooder’s 1979 album Bop ’Til You Drop was the first digitally recorded pop record.
-And today, digital recording remains the industry standard.
+Ry Cooder’s 1979 album Bop ’Til You Drop was the first digitally recorded pop record and today, digital recording remains the industry standard.
 While many audiophiles bemoan the reduction in sound quality, the relatively low cost of production and subsequent accessibility to the public ensures digital remains the creator, producer and consumer-friendly technology of choice.

 With little or no production costs, overnight the doors to the vaults of virtually the entire back-catalogue of musical history were swung open.
 The downside: copyright infringement on a global scale.
 Initially, as the recording industry reeled, lawsuits abounded.
 But like any consumer-friendly tech advance, when swimming becomes the only alternative to sinking, many music publishers and artists found innovative ways to work within the new digital framework.

-As music has become increasingly less tangible, for the first time in the history of recorded sound consumers are looking en masse to the technologies of the past.
+As music has become increasingly less tangible, for the first time in the history of recorded sound, consumers are looking en masse to the technologies of the past.
 The upshot: an estimated 40 million vinyl records sold in 2017 alone.
 The beneficiaries: producers and artists reverting to the medium, and hunter/gatherer music-lovers who swear they can feel, smell and hear the difference.
 Can you?